jeyabbalas/Bayesian-Rule-Learning/README.md

 Bayesian Rule Learning (BRL) is a rule learning algorithm that searches over a space of Bayesian networks, and infers explicit propositional rules from the optimal Bayesian network.
 For explanation of the algorithm please read references [1,2,3].

 ## Usage
-Please see test files to understand how to use BRL classifiers for your data.
-For example, org.probe.rls.test.algo.TestBayesianRuleLearning.java shows how to use BRL with local structure search [2].
-To understand how to learn Ensemble Bayesian Rule Learning algorithms, please see test file: org.probe.rls.test.algo.TestEnsembleBayesianRuleLearning.java
+To learn how to use BRL classifiers for your data, please refer to the test files.
+To understand how to run ayesian Rule Learning algorithm, please refer test file: org.probe.rls.test.algo.TestBayesianRuleLearning.java which shows how to use BRL with local structure search [2].
+To understand how to run Ensemble Bayesian Rule Learning algorithms, please see test file: org.probe.rls.test.algo.TestEnsembleBayesianRuleLearning.java.

+## R scripts to process gene expression data
+R scripts to download and pre-process gene expression data is in folder: r_scripts/

 ## Reference
 1. Balasubramanian JB, Gopalakrishnan V. Tunable structure priors for Bayesian rule learning for knowledge integrated biomarker discovery.
 World journal of clinical oncology.
 2018 Sep 14;9(5):98.